 APPLYING TO OCAD U

-For your application, you'll submit 8-10 pieces of finished work, alongside a sketchbook and statement of intent.
-Keep scrolling to find more details on each of these components.
+For your application, most portfolios ask you to submit 8-10 pieces of finished work, alongside a sketchbook and statement of intent.
+Keep scrolling to find more details on each of these components, including program-specific guidelines.
 This section outlines portfolio guidelines and the submission process.
-Apart from the information below, OCAD University offers many opportunities to further develop your portfolio for admission.
 All applicants are required to submit a digital portfolio online through SlideRoom.
 You will be notified by email of further details, deadlines and instructions for submitting the portfolio after your application has been received and processed.
+Apart from the information below, OCAD University offers many opportunities to further develop your portfolio for admission.

 Studio and Non-Studio Based Degree Program Requirements

 All offers of admission to OCAD U's studio-based degree programs, the Bachelor of Design (BDes) and the Bachelor of Fine Arts (BFA) are based on the strength of the applicant’s portfolio and are conditional upon meeting the minimum academic requirements and supplying all required documentation as outlined below.
 After you apply, you will be notified by email of the details for submitting your portfolio for assessment.